haoqichen20/phuego/docs/source/usage_cli.rst

 The parameter **-k** is a threshold that dictates the signal contraction steps (ego_decomposition), and has the most influence on the results.
 Larger kde_cutoff results in smaller networks. phuEGO allows testing various cutoff values in one execution.

+phuEGO has built in list of genesets, for geneset over-representation analysis (Fisher's exact test) of the seed nodes, nodes of the final network modules, and intermediate steps.
+Testing all these lists help determine the effect of signal expansion and contraction steps.
+For interpretation of results, the user would be most interested in the modules.
+The Fisher genesets are provided through the parameter **-fg**, as a list of quoted strings.
+See :doc:`output` for more details.

 .. container::